hanspr/mi-ide/config/micro-ide/help/commands.md

 * `show option`: shows the current value of the given option.

 * `eval "expression"`: Evaluates a Lua expression.
-Note that micro will not print anything so you should use `messenger:Message(...)` to display a value.
+Note that micro-ide will not print anything so you should use `messenger:Message(...)` to display a value.

 * `run sh-command`: runs the given shell command in the background.
 The